 It doesn’t have to be that way, though.

 With the right know-how and actions, you can always reach the next level of body composition and strength, even if it’s only a slight improvement.
+And that’s what this chapter is going to give you.

 And in this article, you’re going to learn everything you need to know to do just that.